aspalvieri/SpeerAssessment/README.md

 4. Type "npm test" and ensure all tests passed (NOTE: test script is set for Windows).

 ## Overview
 The backend application for a twitter clone.
 All of the API calls and descriptions are listed below.
 A section of code I was proud of is the authentication routes.
 I created a middleware named "authorize", and it will ensure that the request has a valid JWT token.
 It will then decode it and pass the data onto the next route.
-This allows me to ensure that the user is logged in, and allows me to easily access their ID and email fields.\
+This allows me to ensure that the user is logged in, and allows me to easily access their ID and email fields.
+If the authorize fails, a 403 error is returned instead.\
 An example of how this works is as follows:
 ```js
 router.post("/post", auth, tweetsController.postTweet);